Bob Mould Reflects On Albums He Loved As A Youth With 'Sunshine Rock'

 - "Hoover Dam"

 We welcome back an influential and iconic musician to the punk and hardcore scene, Bob Mould.
-Blazing trails in the '80s with Hüsker Dü, in the '90s with Sugar and for the last 25 years, Mould has even had a successful solo career.
-His latest album, Sunshine Rock, is an intentional look away from the politics of now and instead a look back to the albums he love as a youth.
+After blazing trails in the '80s with Hüsker Dü, and in the '90s with Sugar, Mould has had a successful solo career for the last 25 years.
+His latest album, Sunshine Rock, is an intentional look away from the politics of now and instead a look back to the albums he loved as a youth.
 He'll talk about all of that and perform songs from different stages of his career in this session.
 Hear it all in the player.